 Right now, there’s not much more I can do other than wait for me to write the letter.Daniel Pecan Cambridge, in The Pleasure of My Company, by Steve Martin

 Where I work, most meetings are teleconferences with the participants sitting in their cubes at their computers.
 The computers seem to make paying attention nearly impossible, whether it’s getting other work done, checking out the stock price, or just cruising the web.
-Those in the know have learned to state a person’s name before asking…
+Those in the know have learned to state a person’s name before asking a question.
+Otherwise, the person might not be listening.

-For eight straight weeks, my inbox was empty.
-At least, it might as well have been; I wasn’t checking it.
-I was on sabbatical.
 Having been back from sabbatical a few weeks, I’m watching my inbox get clogged with those difficult to answer e-mails, those large tasks, and just some plain junk.

 I used to have “Getting Things Done” on my to-read pile.
 Maybe I should add it again.